tomzx/blog.tomrochette.com-content/agi/databases/article.md

 # Overview

 # Properties
 * Predefined schema (structured)
 	* All rows have the exact same format (homogeneity)
 * Data is tightly packed together (locality)
-* Easy to go at a particular data index since all rows are the same lenght (uniformity)
+* Easy to go at a particular record index since all rows are the same length (uniformity)
-* System of index based either on hashing (unique keys) or B-trees (regular indexes) to speed up search
+* System of index based either on hashing (unique keys) or B-trees (regular indexes, duplicates are allowed) to speed up search
 * System of foreign keys to ensure referential integrity (relate to data in a different structure)
-* Data can be inserted/updated/deleted/selected
+* Data can be written (insert/update/delete) or read (select)
 * Database normalization principles aim at reducing the amount of redundant data in order to prevent data desynchronization issues (data being different in 2 tables while they should be the same) as well as reducing values to their most atomical concept
+* Tables generally represent the entities to be modeled by the system

 # Notes
 <pre>
 <tomzx> well, my understanding of turing so far is that you can represent pretty much anything as a number
 <tomzx> except those non-computable numbers